 The framework of her career and interests has always been to help women restore their image.
 Ms. Wrixon & her staff have the expertise to offer women options to help them resolve hair loss issues in a private and comfortable setting or virtually.
 Ms. Wrixon can recommend hairstyles from a contemporary collection of luxurious wigs and hairpieces that are easy to care for, natural looking and ready to wear, enabling women to look and feel like themselves again.

 In conjunction with growing her business, Ms. Wrixon has performed considerable volunteer work in the community.
-She has volunteered with the American Cancer Society on their “Look Good – Feel Better” program, the Friend’s Boutique at Dana Farber, and the Massachusetts Breast Cancer Coalition.
-Ms. Wrixon has lectured extensively to diverse groups such as the American Hair Loss Council, various civic, social, and medical groups, as well as, to students of beauty academies throughout the greater Boston area.
+She has volunteered with the American Cancer Society on their “Look Good – Feel Better” program, the Friend’s Boutique at Dana Farber, the oncology ward at Boston Children’s Hospital, and the Massachusetts Breast Cancer Coalition.
+Ms. Wrixon has lectured extensively to diverse groups such as the American Hair Loss Council, The Scarring Alopecia Foundation, and various civic, social, and medical groups, as well as to students of beauty academies throughout the greater Boston area.
 Patricia is a former advocate & honoree of the MGH 100, which honors 100 individuals every year for their contributions to the fight against cancer.